tearust/t-rust/docs/harberger_tax/self_estimate_price.md

 The value is this Global CML's self estimate price.

 # Note on the self estimate price

 The maintainer can set any value of the CML he owns.
-But if he set it too high, he may need to pay more [[maintainer_tax]].
+But if he set it too high, he may need to pay more [maintainer_tax](maintainer_tax.md).
 If he set it too low, someone else will pay this price and take away his CML.

 So the maintainer will usualy set to a price that make reasonable profit while discourage other miners to take away his CML.